Efficient Error Prediction for Differentially Private Algorithms: Methodology

 \subsection{Model Creation}

-From the responses, it is now possible to create the prediction model.
+From the measured error, it is now possible to create the prediction model.
 The prediction model is calculated using (multiple) linear regression.
-To create the prediction model, we suggest using the programming language R. In R, pass the responses to the \texttt{lm} function and R will output a model.
+To create the prediction model, we suggest using the programming language R. In R, pass the data to the \texttt{lm} function and R will output a model.
 This model will include the effect of each variable and all present interactions between variables.